AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-ingress-specification.md

 # Use Open Message Format with AVEVA Data Hub

 [The Open Message Format (OMF) specification](https://docs.osisoft.com/bundle/omf/) is generic in that it does not specify a particular back-end system.
-This topic is a companion to the OMF specification which describes how OMF is interpreted by the AVEVA Data Hub back-end system.
+This topic is a companion to the OMF specification, which describes how OMF is interpreted by the AVEVA Data Hub back-end system.

 ## Headers
 For a description of each of the headers, see [OMF specification](https://docs.osisoft.com/bundle/omf/).
 Note that rather than using a ``producertoken``, data collection calls to AVEVA Data Hub require a bearer token to be attached in the header, as documented in the [AVEVA Data Hub Quick Start](xref:sdsQuickStart) documentation.
 The bearer token is used to authenticate the sender and to authorize the sender for use with a particular tenant.
 The client ID associated with this token is used to route messages to a particular [topic](xref:omfIngressTopics) that it is mapped to.